CCM-Modding/Pay2Spawn/README.md

 Pay2Spawn for 1.7.2
 ===================
-** Please note: Sound rewards have been removed in the 1.7.2 version, until I can figure out how the new sound engine works. **<br>
+**Please note: Sound rewards have been removed in the 1.7.2 version, until I can figure out how the new sound engine works.**<br>
+*This project is in limbo, aka no new features mode.
+I will make effort to fix bugs and keep up with MC version changes, until I get more free time.*<br>

 Screw or help your favourite streamer!

 Featuring customisable item, entity, potion effects and much more spawning if a viewers donates.<br>